A-N-Ulab/OTSI-cyberpet/README.md

 After that you are ready to upload code to your heltec or from now your own Otsi cyberpet

 ### Usage
-To go to main many or chose any option press enoder button, button number 1 is a return, everything else will be descibed on otsi itself.
+To go to main many or chose any option press enoder's button, button number 3 is a return, everything else will be descibed on otsi itself.
 To charge Otsi use port on the top.
 To program Otsi use USB cable.
 NEVER PLUG IN OTSI TO USB WHEN POWER SWITCH IS TURNED ON